Portugal properties scandal

-Portugal properties scandal or Sialkot scandal, in early August 2025, Pakistan's Defence Minister Khawaja Asif made startling claims that over half of the country's senior bureaucrats had purchased properties in Portugal and were arranging to obtain European (Portuguese) citizenship using illicit wealth.
+In early August 2025, Pakistan's Defence Minister Khawaja Asif made claims that over half of the country's senior bureaucrats had purchased properties in Portugal and were arranging to obtain European (Portuguese) citizenship using illicit wealth.
 He alleged that these officials accumulated vast sums, "billions of rupees", through corrupt practices during their tenure, enabling them to retire abroad in comfort and evade accountability.

 Among the accusations, one civil servant close to former Punjab Chief Minister Usman Buzdar was said to have received an extravagant Rs 4 billion in "salami" (a traditional gift) during his daughter's wedding.
 Asif contrasted this with politicians, who he said receive only "leftovers" and cannot hide abroad due to electoral pressures.

 Background

 The Golden Visa program in Portugal, previously allowing residency via real estate investment, facilitated many such acquisitions—though the real estate route was discontinued in 2023.
 The scheme issued nearly 5,000 visas in 2024, its popularity surged due to Spain discontinuing its own program in April 2025.